Royal Aircraft Factory S.E.5: Specifications (S.E.5a)

+Notable appearances in media

 The Royal Aircraft Factory S.E.5 has been portrayed, both by original and replica aircraft, in various movies.
 These include Wings (1927), Hell's Angels (1930), Flying Down to Rio (1933), Crimson Romance (1934), Test Pilot (1939) and The Aviator (2004).
 Converted Stampe et Vertongen SV.4 trainer/tourer aircraft were used to portray S.E.5s in the 1976 Anglo-French production Aces High.

 The 1971 film Zeppelin makes reference to the use of the S.E.5 as a weapon to defend against the German Zeppelins that were attacking Britain during the First World War.
 The film, however, is set in the fall of 1915, a full year-and-a-half before the S.E.
 5 entered squadron service.
 The dogfight scene near the film's conclusion features S.E.5a replicas.